cacao-org/docs/pages/cacao/cacao_compute_units.md

 ---
-title: cacao processes
+title: Compute Units
-keywords: processes
+keywords: CU
-last_updated: Mar 6, 2024
+last_updated: Mar 13, 2024
-tags: [processes]
+tags: [CU]
 summary: "A cacao loop is a collection of interconnected processes, each performing a step of the AO loop"
 sidebar: userguide_sidebar
 datatable: true
-permalink: cacao_processes.html
+permalink: cacao_compute_units.html
 folder: cacao
 ---